mmonajem/pyoxcart/README.md

 This package aims to provide open-source software for controlling atom probe systems and calibrating data.
 The package is modular and adaptable for a wide range of devices in atom probe instrument.
 So far it is capable of collecting data from Surface consept and ReoenDek TDC systems.
 The package is developed in Python 3.9.
+Additionally, the package encompasses a comprehensive calibration module that encompasses various functionalities, including t<sub>0</sub> and flight path calculation, region of interest (ROI) selection, voltage and bowl calibration, as well as
+3D reconstruction techniques.
+This module enhances the capabilities of PyCCAPT by providing essential tools for accurate data interpretation and analysis.

 ----------